$\mathbf{B-L}$ model with $\mathbf{D_4\times Z_4\times Z_2}$ symmetry for fermion mass hierarchies and mixings: Introduction

 \section{Introduction}

 The mass hierarchy problem is one of the most exciting issues in particle physics that require the extension of the Standard Model (SM).
-Some of the experimental results related to flavour problem are the origin of the quark mass hierarchy $m_u \ll m_c \ll m_t$ and $m_d \ll m_s \ll m_b$ and the origin of the small values of three quark mixing angles.
+Some of the experimental data related to flavour problem including the origin of the quark mass hierarchy \cite{PDG2022} $m_u \ll m_c \ll m_t$ and $m_d \ll m_s \ll m_b$, the hierarchy of charged lepton mass $m_e \ll m_\mu \ll m_\tau$ and the origin of the tiny of three quark mixing angles as well as the neutrino mass spectrum and mixings.